Gustaf Edgren: Notable films

+Walpurgis Night (1935)

 Walpurgis Night (Valborgsmässoafton) is a 1935 Swedish drama featuring performances by Lars Hanson, Karin Kavli, Victor Sjöström, and a young Ingrid Bergman.
 The film delves into themes of love, societal expectations, abortion, conflicting views of the roles of women, and the complexities of human relationships.
 The context of the story is concern about the declining birth rate in Sweden during the 1930s.

+John Ericsson, Victor of Hampton Roads (1937)

 A scene from the film John Ericsson – the Victor of Hampton Roads.

 John Ericsson, Victor of Hampton Roads (John Ericsson – segraren vid Hampton Roads) is a 1937 Swedish historical drama depicting the life of Swedish-American inventor John Ericsson.
 The film centers on Ericsson's development of the ironclad warship USS Monitor and its pivotal role in the 1862 Battle of Hampton Roads during the American Civil War.
 Victor Sjöström portrayed Ericsson, and the score was composed by Eric Bengtson.
 The film was part of a broader cultural initiative to celebrate Swedish contributions abroad and was especially targeted toward Swedish-American audiences during the 1938 tercentenary celebrations of Swedish immigration to the United States.
 Screenings were held in communities such as South Bend, Indiana, and the film was praised as a tribute to Swedish ingenuity and perseverance.

+Sunshine Follows Rain (1946)

 Sunshine Follows Rain (Driver dagg, faller regn) is a 1946 romantic drama based on the novel by Margit Söderholm.
 Söderholm's novel won a competition in 1943 organized by the magazine Hemmets Journal, publisher Wahlström & Widstrand, and Svensk Filmindustri, with Edgren serving on the jury.
 Edgren was immediately enthusiastic about the story's film potential, but faced resistance from SF's head Carl-Anders Dymling, who was unimpressed with the rural genre.
 The project was delayed for three years before finally being produced through SF's subsidiary Fribergs Filmbyrå rather than the main studio.

 The film portrays a love story set against the backdrop of 19th-century Swedish rural life in Hälsingland, highlighting themes of tradition, love, and societal norms through the romance between farmer's daughter Marit (Mai Zetterling) and outcast fiddler Jon (Alf Kjellin).
 It became a historic commercial triumph, earning 1.6 million kronor and becoming the first SF sound film to surpass one million kronor in revenue.
 Film researcher Per Olov Qvist estimates the film attracted approximately two million cinema visitors, placing it among the most-watched Swedish films of all time.
 The success proved the commercial viability of Swedish rural stories and helped launch a new wave of folklustspel productions.

+The Girl from the Marsh Croft (1947)

 The Girl from the Marsh Croft (Tösen från Stormyrtorpet) is a 1947 adaptation of Selma Lagerlöf's novella.
 The film tells the story of a young woman's struggle with societal judgment and personal redemption.
 It is noted for its faithful representation of Lagerlöf's themes and its exploration of morality and social ostracism in early 20th-century Sweden.